-

 Buying and Selling FAQs in Arkansas

-We have many sections devoted to the important matter of buying and selling vehicles, including our State Regulations section.
-After all, second to buying or selling your home, this transaction will likely involve a large sum of money.
-So, in this section, we'll take a look at some common questions regarding this issue.
+We have many sections devoted to the important matter of buying and selling vehicles.
+After all, this transaction will likely involve a large sum of money.
+In this section, we'll take a look at some common questions regarding this issue.

 What is a bill of sale?

 A bill of sale is a written document that helps to provide proof of transfer of ownership of personal property, such as a car.
-It will contain important information, including the purchase price of the vehicle, the sale date, a description of the vehicle, and the names of the buyer and seller.
+It will contain important information, including the purchase price of the vehicle, the sale date, a description of the vehicle, the odometer reading at the time of purchase, and the names of the buyer and seller.

 Where can I get a blank bill of sale?